St. Augustine Church (Philadelphia): Current church

 During the three months after the church was destroyed, St. Augustine's congregation was allowed to use Old St. Joseph's Church.
 Three months after the riot, a new temporary church, the chapel of Our Lady of Consolation, was built and dedicated on October 27, 1844.
-This chapel fronted on Crown St. (now N. Lawrence St.) and adjoined St. Augustine's when the church was later rebuilt.
+This chapel fronted on Crown St., now N. Lawrence St., and adjoined St. Augustine's when the church was later rebuilt.
 Our Lady of Consolation was torn down in 1871 to make way for parish schools on Crown St. The friars of St. Augustine sued the city of Philadelphia for not providing the church enough protection during the riots, claiming US$80,000 in damages.
 The city argued that the friars could not claim their civil rights were violated as the Order of St. Augustine was a foreign organization under the authority of the Pope.
 The city also argued that the friars took a vow of poverty and could not be property owners.
 The Augustinians ended up proving the Order St. Augustine was incorporated in the US in 1804 and was awarded US$45,000.

 The cornerstone of the new church was laid on May 27, 1847, and the church was completed in December 1848.
 The church was consecrated by Bishop Francis Kenrick and Archbishop John Hughes presided over High Mass on November 5, 1848.
 The church continued to be a center of musical activity.
-A music director at St. Augustine founded the Choral Society of Philadelphia, which, along with musicians at the church, were involved in the organization of the Philadelphia Orchestra in 1900.
+The building of the church's organ was overseen by Henry Gordon Thunder, Sr. who was organist at the church by at least 1852 and possibly as early as 1849.
+He served as the longtime organist at the church until his death in 1881 when he was succeeded by his son, Henry Gordon Thunder, Jr. Henry Gordon Thunder, Jr. founded the Choral Society of Philadelphia, which, along with musicians at the church, were involved in the organization of the Philadelphia Orchestra in 1900.
 Philadelphia's first performance of George Frideric Handel's Messiah was held at the church.

 On June 15, 1976, St. Augustine's Church was listed on the National Register of Historic Places.
 By 1988 the congregation of St. Augustine had shrunk to fewer than a dozen.
 The 1990s saw the congregation grow with Filipino Catholics from Philadelphia and the city's suburbs.
 In December 1992 an exact replica of Santo Niño de Cebú was dedicated, and Filipinos have held a special mass and festivals for Santo Niño.
-Also in December 1992, a severe storm severely damaged the church's steeple.
+Also in December 1992, a storm severely damaged the church's steeple.
 Debris from the steeple fell onto the Benjamin Franklin Bridge, which had to be closed for three days.
-The damage was severe enough that the steeple had to be disassembled and removed.
-From a damaged roof, the church and art inside suffered water damage.
+The steeple had to be disassembled and removed.
+From the damaged roof, the church and art inside suffered water damage.
 A new steeple was erected on October 18, 1995.
 The steeple restoration was documented by Brawer & Hauptman, Architects and was fabricated by Campbellsville Industries, "The Steeple People", located in Campbellsville, Kentucky.